 Oak Park and River Forest High School's bells, clocks, and lights systems were managed manually, which meant the staff electricians had to dedicate valuable resources and time to check and maintain campus systems.
-The institution installed the Primex Wireless 72MHz XR Time Synchronization System for digital clocks and bell scheduling.

 When an academic program produces students such as Nobel and Pulitzer Prize winner Ernest Hemingway and Ray Kroc, founder of McDonald’s, excellence in education becomes the natural mission.
 Oak Park and River Forest High School (OPRFHS) is such a place.
 In its 139-year history, OPRFHS in the western suburbs of Chicago has crafted a rich tradition of fostering great minds.
 It’s no wonder the school’s motto is “those things that are best.”

 Yet, in a time when schools are facing state and federal funding cuts, this mission of academic excellence is often threatened, leaving administrators with the challenge of finding ways to operate more efficiently, resourcefully and proactively so they need not cut staff or programs.
 The trouble is, finding a more cost-effective and efficient way of managing existing systems can be a daunting task.

 This is the reason Robert Zummallen, Director of Buildings and Grounds for OPRFHS, actively attends facilities conferences – to keep up on technology trends in facility management that might help him trim budget costs.

 Properly maintaining an academic facility is an important contributor to student success,” says Zummallen.
 “Having a safe, healthy environment allows educators to focus on teaching and students to focus on learning.
 But, when you have to work with tight funding, everyone has to do their part to look for ways to cut costs without compromising quality.